 We're situated amidst great cycling, motorcycling and walking country, and offer guided road cycle tours, MTB rides along the historic WWII Gustav Line or Adriatic coast.
 Mountain bikes are available for the use of guests, and road cycles can be hired nearby.
 The Giro D'Italia frequently visits the area.
 Organised tours are also available by chauffer-driven classic car or motor cycle (including bike rental).
 The area has a significant place in military history, being close to the Gustav & Bernhardt lines, and the site of the Battle of Ortona.
 Evidence of the conflicts of the time can be found in the form of bullet holes in some of Palombaro's buildings.

 On the 3rd weekend in June, the Maiella Fiat 500 rally comes our way, and 60 or so of these iconic Italian cars of the 1960s descend on the historic hill-top town of Casoli.
 Come on the first weekend in July and enjoy the annual Maiella mountain walk, a 5 hour trek across the peaks above us that's sponsored by local pasta makers, De Cecco.
-If music's your preference, the internationally-renowned Pescara Jazz festival from 11th - 28th July 2014, is a short drive away.
+If music's your preference, the internationally-renowned Pescara Jazz festival in July is a short drive away.

 Combine a holiday in our stunning location with on-site English language tuition from Kate and Stephen, who are experienced teachers and text book authors.